 Like most organizations, we are challenged to meet the needs of our constituents and effectively drive change with limited resources.
 By investing strategically in a streamlined set of priorities that align with our organizational goals and through focusing more deeply on fewer issue areas, we aim to make a more meaningful and measurable impact in the communities we serve.

 Over the last several years, United Way NCA has considered how to best strategically leverage its investments through the regional community impact funds.
-The multi-year (2 year) funding cycle helps United Way’s staff to improve the efficiency and effectiveness of the CI grants program and allows more time to build better partnerships with grantees and analyze the data that informs our work in our strategic impact areas.
+The two-year funding cycle helps United Way’s staff to improve the efficiency and effectiveness of the Community Impact Grants program and allows more time to build better partnerships with grantees and analyze the data that informs our work in our strategic impact areas.

 Grants will be awarded for a period of one year, with the possibility of an additional year renewal.
 Grant renewals will be based strictly on the availability of funds, program performance (outcomes) and compliance with the terms of the grant agreement.

 The minimum ($10,000) and maximum ($25,000) grant request amounts are on a per annum/year basis.
 If funding is awarded, the amount would be awarded for the first year, and will continue at the same level contingent on grant performance and available funding for the next year.